Kubernetes Operator#

 eviction.policy

-Must be LRU (if set).
+Must be LRU or noop (if set).

 eviction.triggerWatermark